 Citizenship and Immigration Status

 You must be a U.S. citizen or have an immigration status that is eligible for Medical Assistance (MA).
 If you are an immigrant and unsure about whether you qualify for MA, contact your local county human services agency.

 If you are an immigrant who does not qualify for MA, but you are lawfully present in the United States, you may qualify for MinnesotaCare, another public program for people with low income.
 Read DB101’s MinnesotaCare article.

 If you are an undocumented immigrant, you may qualify for MA coverage for emergencies only.
 To learn more about this, contact your local county human services agency.

-Note: There is no asset limit for MA, but there is an asset limit to qualify based on having a disability.
-If you are over the asset limit, you can still apply by MA rules that aren’t based on having a disability.
-To learn more about that, see DB101’s MA article.
+Note: There is no asset limit for income-based MA, but there is an asset limit for disability-based MA.
+If you are over the asset limit, you can still apply for income-based MA.
+To learn more about that, see DB101’s income-based MA article.

-For MA, an asset is almost anything you own, including:
+For disability-based MA, an asset is almost anything you own, including:

 - Money in bank accounts

 - Vehicles you own (one will not be counted)